 - Everything you will find on HBO

-- Warner Bros movies will be available to stream on HBO Max while they are released in theaters.
+- Warner Bros movies will be available to stream on Max while they are released in theaters.
 This includes the entire Warner Bros 2021 slate of films.

 - Select favorites from the WarnerMedia brands Warner Bros., New Line Cinema, DC, CNN, the Turner library, Crunchyroll, Rooster Teeth, Looney Tunes, and more